sebras/manpages-l10n/README.md

 languages.
 Currently, German and French are included, but the project is open for adding more languages.

+For inclusion of a new language, please contact:
+Mario Blättermann <mario.blaettermann@gmail.com>

 The current status is available here:

 https://manpages-l10n-team.pages.debian.net/manpages-l10n/